oneinacillian/docker_compose_autobuilds/README.md

 > Atomic

+-  `SHIPHOST`: WS connection to your full SHIP
--  `SHIP`: WS connection to your full SHIP
+-  `SHIPPORT`: WS connection to your full SHIP
+-  `HTTPHOST`: HTTP connection to your full SHIP
--  `HTTP`: HTTP connection to your full SHIP
+-  `HTTPPORT`: HTTP connection to your full SHIP
 -  `POSTGRES_USER`: User for Atomic DB
 -  `POSTGRES_PASSWORD`: User password for Atomic DN
 -  `POSTGRES_DB`: DB to be used for Atomic